 Click on the images below to learn about some of the birds that live in the Chesapeake Bay region.

 Ducks, geese and swans are all waterfowl.
 Most waterfowl visit the Chesapeake Bay region in winter as they migrate along the Atlantic Flyway, a major flight path for millions of birds.
-However, some waterfowl, including mute swans and many Canada geese, live in the Bay region year-round.
+Other waterfowl live in the Bay region year-round.

 Seabirds and shorebirds live on and along the water.
 They primarily eat fish and other aquatic animals.
 Shorebirds include gulls, terns and sandpipers.
 Coots, pelicans and cormorants are all seabirds.